pedrotorreao/pedrotorreao/README.md

 ### About me

-I'm an Electrical Engineer turned Embedded Software Engineer with a great passion for software-related subjects.
-I enjoy deep dives into complex topics and aspire to become a top-notch Back-end Engineer.
-My ultimate goal is to create tools that are indispensable to people, and I relish the art of teaching and documenting my learnings along the way.
-Let's make software magic happen together!
+I'm an Electrical Engineer turned Software Engineer with a passion for software-related subjects.
+I enjoy deep dives into complex topics and aspire to become a reliable Back-end Engineer.
+My goal is to create tools that are useful to people.

 <!--
 ### Languages and Tools